opensearch-project/documentation-website/_dashboards/dev-tools/index-dev.md

 Interact directly with OpenSearch by using **Dev Tools** to set up your OpenSearch Dashboards environment, run queries, explore data, and debug problems.
 To access the Dev Tools console, select **Dev Tools** from the **Management** menu on the OpenSearch Dashboards home page.
 The following are examples of how you can use the Dev Tools console in OpenSearch Dashboards:

 - Set up your OpenSearch Dashboards environment.
 For example, you can use the console to configure authentication settings for your OpenSearch Dashboards instance.
 - [Run queries to explore your data]({{site.url}}{{site.baseurl}}/dashboards/dev-tools/run-queries/).
-For example, you can use the console to run a query to find all the documents in your index that have a specific word in them.
+For example, you can use the console to run a query to find all the documents in your index that contain a specific word.
 - Debug problems with your queries.
 For example, if your query is not returning the results you expect, you can use the console to look for error messages and figure out the problem.
 - Learn about the APIs in OpenSearch.
 The API reference documentation is available in the console under the help button, so you can look up the syntax for different API calls.
 - Develop custom visualizations.
 For example, you can use the console to create Vega visualizations.